 Make Your Own Curry Powder – Nightshade-free!

 I love spices!
-Here’s how to make your own homemade curry powder that’s easy to digest.
-This tastes yummy in My Favorite Kitchari!
-Curry powder is just a Westernized mix of Asian spices, often containing nightshades red pepper and cayenne.
-At one time every Indian household had their own special mixture, giving their particular cuisine a unique characteristic flavor.
+Here’s how to make your own homemade curry powder that’s easy on the digestion.
+Curry powder is a mix of Asian spices.
+Years ago every Indian household had their own special spice mixture, giving their family cuisine a unique characteristic flavor.
 Nowadays we buy curry powder in little jars from mega grocery corporations.
-It’s still wonderful!
+It’s still wonderful and can be used in so many dishes!

 Homemade Curry Powder - Nightshade-free!